kyverno/chainsaw/website/docs/commands/chainsaw_test.md

       --kube-username string                Username for basic authentication to the API server --namespace string                    Namespace to use for tests.
-      --parallel int                        The maximum number of tests to run at once. (default 8) --reportFormat string                 Test report format (JSON|XML|nil).
+      --parallel int                        The maximum number of tests to run at once. (default 8) --report-format string                Test report format (JSON|XML|nil).
-      --reportName string                   The name of the report to create. (default "chainsaw-report") --skipDelete                          If set, do not delete the resources after running the tests.
+      --report-name string                  The name of the report to create. (default "chainsaw-report") --skip-delete                         If set, do not delete the resources after running the tests.
-      --skipTestRegex string                Regular expression to skip tests based on.
+      --skip-test-regex string              Regular expression to skip tests based on.
-      --stopOnFirstFailure                  Stop the test upon encountering the first failure.
+      --stop-on-first-failure               Stop the test upon encountering the first failure.
-      --suppress strings                    Logs to suppress.
+      --suppress stringArray                Logs to suppress.
-      --testDirs strings                    Directories containing test cases to run.
+      --test-dir stringArray                Directories containing test cases to run.
       --timeout duration                    The timeout to use as default for configuration. (default 30s)
 ```